severalnines/docs/user-guide/mysql/backup.rst

 Restore Backup
 ++++++++++++++

 Restores mysqldump, Percona Xtrabackup or MariaDB Backup created by ClusterControl and listed in the `Backup List`_.
-ClusterControl supports two restoration options:
+ClusterControl supports three restoration options:

 - `Restore on node`_.
 - `Restore and verify on standalone host`_.
+- `Create cluster from backup`_.

 .. _MySQL - Backup - Restore Backup - Point-in-Time Recovery: